mpfoley73/handbooks/supervised-ml/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.
+This handbook, published in [bookdown](https://github.com/rstudio/bookdown), is a compilation of theory and methods for supervised machine learning, including regression, decision trees, and SVMs.